CodecoolBase/projectify-vscode-snippets/README.md

 * `quiz`: creates an empty quiz without questions
 * `quiz-q`: question template insidea a quiz block
 * `tutorial`: generates a skeleton for a tutorial page

+## Installation

+1. Clone the repository
+2. Open a terminal
+3. Navigate to the repo folder
+4. Run the following command:

+    `code --install-extension projectify-snippets-1.0.0.vsix`

+5. Restart your VS Code